PyQt6, PySide6, PyQt5 and PySide2 Books — Updated for 2022

-New editions extended and updated, now 780+ pages
+New 5th editions extended and updated with 780+ pages of Python GUI programming

 Heads up!
 You've already completed this tutorial.